-3.3.1.1 The following drawing shows the general and relevant track design and balise groups needed to perform the different functional steps of the transition from level 2 to level STM listed in paragraph 3.2.1.1.
+3.3.1.1 The following drawing shows the general and relevant track design and balise groups needed to perform the different functional steps of the transition from level 2 to level NTC listed in section 3.2.1.1.

-Figure 1: Generic track layout for transition from level 2 to level STM
+Figure 1: Generic track layout for transition from level 2 to level NTC

-- 3.3.1.2 There are intentionally no signals shown in this figure as they are not relevant for the transition procedure as such from a technical point of view. - 3.3.1.3 The table below represents the balise groups and information (in ETCS packets) needed for each functional step to succeed with a transition from level 2 to level STM.
-Optional and alternative balise groups and packets will be suggested in chapter 5.
+- 3.3.1.2 There are intentionally no signals shown in this figure as they are not relevant for the transition procedure as such from a technical point of view. - 3.3.1.3 The table below represents the balise groups and information (in ETCS packets) for each functional step for a transition from level 2 to level NTC.
+The need for these balise groups and other alternative balise groups and packets will be described in chapter 5.

-BG BG DESCRIPTION BG INFORMATION (ETCS PACKETS) LTA Level Transition Announcement Packet 41: Level Transition Order announcing the transition to level STM at the ETCS border LTC Level Transition Cancellation Packet 41: Level Transition Order with immediate transition to level 2; this cancels the announced transition to level STM LTO Level Transition Order Packet 41: Level Transition Order with immediate transition to level STM
+BG BG DESCRIPTION BG INFORMATION (ETCS PACKETS) LTA Level Transition Announcement Packet 41: Level Transition Order announcing the transition to level NTC at the ETCS border LTC Level Transition Cancellation Packet 41: Level Transition Order with immediate transition to level 2; this cancels the announced transition to level NTC LTO Level Transition Order Packet 41: Level Transition Order with immediate transition to level NTC

-Table 2: Balise groups for transition from level 2 to level STM
+Table 2: Balise groups for transition from level 2 to level NTC

-- 3.3.1.4 The information in the balise groups in the figures is only valid in the indicated train running direction, unless defined otherwise. - 3.3.1.5 The balise group LTA announces the transition to level STM; this is also done by the RBC and the conditions for doing that are described in chapter 5. - 3.3.1.6 The LTC balise group cancels the transition in case the train is routed away from the ETCS border after the level transition announcement has been received. - 3.3.1.7 The LTO balise group is located at the ETCS border and orders the immediate transition to level STM.
+- 3.3.1.4 The information in the balise groups in the figures is only valid in the indicated train running direction, unless defined otherwise. - 3.3.1.5 The balise group LTA announces the transition to level NTC; this can also be done by the RBC and the conditions for doing that are described in chapter 5. - 3.3.1.6 The LTC balise group cancels the transition in case the train is routed away from the ETCS border after the level transition announcement has been received; this can also be done by the RBC and the conditions for doing that are described in chapter 5. - 3.3.1.7 The LTO balise group is located at the ETCS border and orders the immediate transition to level NTC.